My 8 Full Time Living In Our RV Regrets

 4) Not Considering the Maintenance Records and Everything

-The other biggest regret was not ensuring there were no water leaks in the RV.
+The other biggest regret was not ensuring no water leaks in the RV.
 We didn’t do the due diligence of walking over and inspecting every nook and cranny of our RV while it was plugged in.

 Water damage, in particular, is like cancer.
 It spreads, and you can expect the damage in places you can’t see or think of.

 When buying a used rig, it’s always a good idea to assume that the previous owner was careless and didn’t do all the maintenance.
-Be ready and prepared to inspect and replace everything so that you don’t get disappointed in the long run.
+Be ready and prepared to inspect and replace everything so you don’t get disappointed in the long run.

 5) Falling Victim to the Extended Warranty